floooh/floooh.github.io/_posts/2025-12-01-sokol-vulkan-backend-1.md

 ## sokol_gfx.h changes

-For the most part, the actual mapping of the sokol-gfx functions to Vulkan API functions is very straightforward, e.g. the sokol-gfx API functions map surprisingly well to Vulkan API functions, often the mapping is 1:1.
+For the most part, the actual mapping of the sokol-gfx functions to Vulkan API functions is very straightforward, often the mapping is 1:1.
 This is mainly thanks to using a couple of modern Vulkan features and extensions:

 - Dynamic rendering (e.g. `vkBeginRendering()/vkEndRendering()`) is a perfect match